 According to Wikitionary, nanosafety is all the safety issues associated with nanotechnology.
 Despite the fact that nanotechnology has been around for over 20 years, it is still considered new technology and with many new technologies, the health effects of nanomaterials have not been thoroughly investigated.
 Consequently, the uncertainty surrounding the toxicity of nanomaterials merits a cautious approach when working with them.
 For this reason, discussion on nanosafety will often deal with toxicology, ecotoxicology, exposure assessment, mechanism of interaction, risk assessment and standardisation.
-It is without a doubt that nanosafety is becoming the “talk of the town” in recent years and is considered one of the hot topics to be included in various nanotechnology seminars and symposiums.
 The European Union have in the past few years focus their program activities to look at safety of manufactured nanomaterials.
 Thailand on the other hand is addressing nanosafety concerns in manners that embraces harmonization and enhances the overall goal of technology development.
 Technology development and safety awareness need to complement each other in order to achieve sustainability of technology development.

 Economic benefits of nanotechnology

 According to report by BCC Research (published Nov 2016), the global nanotechnology market should reach $90.5 billion by 2021 from $39.2 billion in 2016 at a compound annual growth rate (CAGR) of 18.2%, from 2016 to 2021.
 It is without a doubt that nations are focusing their attention to the progress of this technology.
 Nanotechnology is helping to considerably improve, even revolutionize, many technology and industry sectors: information technology, homeland security, medicine, transportation, energy, food safety, and environmental science, and among many others.